BartMassey/borda-count/README.md

 * `tab-fast.hs`: Accumulates votes into a candidate vote totals list on the fly.
 Not terribly fast.

+* `tab-faster.hs`: Accumulates votes into a candidate vote totals IOArray on the fly.
+Actually slower.

 * `tab-py.hs`: Python version for comparison.

 * `tab.c`: C version for comparison.